Apply Configuration

 }

-When Applying this configuration using the Make UI.
-A valid email address must be inserted in the “Group Owner 1” input box.
-If this is not the case an Invalid message will appear and the configuration may not be submitted.
+When applying this configuration through the Make UI, a valid email address must be inserted into the “Group Owner 1” input box.
+If the provided input is invalid, an Invalid message will appear, and the configuration will be prevented from being submitted.

 Figure 4: Regular expression validation